Buhari lauds America’s support for Nigeria in fight against terrorism

 The President’s spokesman, Mr Femi Adesina, in a statement late Friday, said that the president stated this at a meeting on Friday in New York with Ambassador Linda Thomas-Greenfield, the Permanent Representative of America to the United Nations.

-The President maintained that America’s support was a morale booster to the military, and people of Nigeria in general.
+The President maintained that America’s support was a morale booster to the military and the people of Nigeria in general.

 On how the country was able to mitigate the scourge of the Coronavirus pandemic, of which the Ambassador said the Delta variant was “very virulent,” the Nigerian leader disclosed that a special team was raised by the Federal Government, which in conjunction with states, educated people on safety methods.